 Teachers: While no prior experience is required we will give preference to teachers who are likely to offer the AP CS Principles course during the 2018-19 school year, However, all interested K-12 teachers are encouraged to apply.

-We will supply all of the resources required for the camp.
-We will use two instructional labs, that are equipped with desktop work stations for students and teachers and several social robots available in our lab.
+We supplied all of the resources required for the camp.
+We used two instructional labs, that were equipped with desktop work stations for students and teachers and several social robots available in our lab.

-Sessions in the camp will be very interactive and include activities, exercises and lectures.
-Some sessions will focus on students, others for teachers, and some combined.
-We will draw on materials and exercises freely available from leading cybersecurity and technology organizations.
-We will have optional evening activities for teachers throughout the week that will provide additional hands-on experience, exploration of cybersecurity materials, assessments, and networking opportunities.
+Sessions in the camp were interactive and included activities, exercises and lectures.
+Some sessions focused on students, others for teachers, and some combined.
+We drew on materials and exercises freely available from leading cybersecurity and technology organizations.